Mpompili/lazerline/README.md

 ### Funcitonality & MVP

-- [ ] Controler LazerLine with AWSD or Directional Inputs.
+- [x] Controler LazerLine with AWSD or Directional Inputs.
 - [ ] Play against another human player on the same computer
-- [ ] Play against an AI.
+- [x] Play against an AI.
 - [ ] Generate Sound Effects based off of the turns, colisions, and end-game events.
-- [ ] Start, Pause, and Reset the Game.
+- [x] Set number of AI bots
-- [ ] Select Game Difficulty (changes on Speed)
+- [x] Select Game Difficulty/Intelligence of AIbots

 ### Wireframes